-Although Michael Heiser’s books have been massively popular, and he has a dedicated following on social media, his books and podcasts are basically just a legitimization, using pagan sources from the Ancient Near East, of the very old story of the “angels that sinned” myth, found in 1st Century BC texts like 1 Enoch among the Dead Sea Scrolls.
-This is the same belief that the ‘sons of God and daughters of men’ mention found in one verse in Genesis which has been taught in colourfully illustrated Watchtower magazines by the Jehovah’s Witnesses since 1914.
+Although the late Michael Heiser’s books were massively popular, and he had a dedicated following on social media, his books and podcasts are basically just a legitimization, using pagan sources from the Ancient Near East, of the very old story of the “angels that sinned” myth, found in 1st Century BC texts like 1 Enoch among the Dead Sea Scrolls.
+This is the same belief concerning the ‘sons of God and daughters of men’ mentioned in one verse in Genesis, which has been taught in colourfully illustrated Watchtower magazines by the Jehovah’s Witnesses since 1914.

 The Nephilim verse